upgundecha/awesome-testing-courses/contributing.md

 Ensure your pull request adheres to the following guidelines:

-- Make sure you take care of this
+- Make sure the high level list is alphabetcially ordered
-- And this as well
-- And don't forget to check this
+- Do not add certification courses

 Thank you for your suggestions!